HI-FRIENDS-SDC2/hi-friends/docs/source/results.md

 The 36 subcubes were gridded following this pattern:
 ![Example of subcube grid](figures/subcube_grid.png)

-The distribution of sources in the sky were:
+The distribution of sources in the sky was:
 ![Detected catalog](figures/sky_detected_sources.png)

 We detected 22346 sources (once duplicates in the overlapping regions are removed).

-This is the distribution of parameters in our catalog (blue), and how does it compare with the truth catalog of the large development cube (in grey), which covers a smaller area and therefore contain fewer sources.
+This is the distribution of parameters in our catalog (blue), and how does it compare with the truth catalog of the large development cube (in grey), which covers a smaller area and therefore contains fewer sources.
+Please, note the different binning and the log scale used in some cases.

 ![Parameters distribution](figures/output_params_distribution.png)